hiero-ledger/hiero-improvement-proposals/HIP/hip-1.md

 HIPs are intended to be the primary mechanism for proposing new features, for collecting community input, and for documenting the design decisions that go into the Hiero codebase.
 The HIP author is responsible for building consensus within the community and documenting dissenting opinions.

-For HIPs that propose changes to the Hiero codebase (typically Standards Track HIPs for Core, Service, or Mirror Node categories), the process involves Hiero providing technical approval and Hedera providing review and acceptance if the changes are to be incorporated into the Hedera network or ecosystem.
+For HIPs that propose changes to the Hiero codebase (typically Standards Track HIPs for Core, Service, Mirror Node or Block Node categories), the process involves Hiero providing technical approval and Hedera providing review and acceptance if the changes are to be incorporated into the Hedera network or ecosystem.

 Because the HIPs are maintained as text files in a versioned repository, their revision history is the historical record of the proposal.
 HIPs are **not** meant to address *bugs* in implemented code.
 Bugs should be addressed using issues on the implementation's repository.